Josh and Leyla from St Anthony's School sent in their thoughts:

-From Vincent & Salambô at Lycée Henri Matisse in France we had:
+Vincent and Salambô at Lycée Henri Matisse in France sent the following:

-From St. Martin's Gully School, Australia Ben wrote:
+Ben from St. Martin's Gully School, Australia wrote:

 In the first graph with the people, I think the first one is best because its meaning is easiest to decipher.
 In the one with flags, I think the second graph is clearest because it is not as messy as the first one.

-From Dubai in UAE we had a response from Amatuliah at Alameen Private School who wrote that for question $1$ the first way was best and for question $2$ the third one was best.
+We had a response from Amatuliah at Alameen Private School in Dubai who wrote that for question 1 the first way was best and for question 2, the third one was best.

 Marcus from Peak School in Hong Kong wrote: